 Fiber is an essential nutrient.
-However, most Americans fall far short of the recommended daily amount in their diets.
-Women should aim for 25 grams of fiber per day, while men should target 38 grams (or 21 and 30 grams daily, respectively, for those over the age of 50).
+However, many Americans fall far short of the recommended daily amount in their diets.
+Women should aim for 25 grams of fiber per day, while men should target 38 grams, or 14 grams for every 1,000 calories.

 Natural Sources of Fiber

-Fiber is found only in plant foods.
+Fiber is found in plant foods.
 Eating the skin or peel of fruits and vegetables provides a greater dose of fiber, which is found naturally in these sources.
 Fiber also is found in beans and lentils, whole grains, nuts and seeds.
-Typically, the more refined or processed a food, the lower its fiber content.
+Typically, the more refined or processed a food is, the lower its fiber content.
 For example, one medium apple with the peel contains 4.4 grams of fiber, while ½ cup of applesauce contains 1.4 grams, and 4 ounces of apple juice contains no fiber.

 With a few simple and tasty substitutions, you can increase your fiber from foods in no time.
 For breakfast, choose steel cut oats with nuts and berries instead of a low-fiber, refined cereal.
 At lunch, have a sandwich or wrap on a whole-grain tortilla or whole-grain bread and add veggies, such as lettuce and tomato, or serve with veggie soup.
 For a snack, have fresh veggies or whole-grain crackers with hummus.
 With dinner, try brown rice or whole-grain noodles instead of white rice or pasta made with white flour.

 Here are a few foods that are naturally high in fiber: